top of page

 The 1982 Johnson & Johnson (J&J) Tylenol crisis was a landmark event in corporate crisis management and public relations.
 It began on September 29, 1982, when 12-year-old Mary Kellerman died after consuming a cyanide-laced Tylenol capsule in the Chicago area.
 Six more deaths followed this tragic incident, all linked to tampered Tylenol capsules containing potassium cyanide.
 The crisis triggered widespread panic, urgent public health concerns, and intense media scrutiny, posing a significant threat to J&J's reputation and the safety of over-the-counter medications.

-In a nutshell, this is a storytelling to remind made of four levers:
+In a nutshell, this is a storytelling tool made of four levers:

 In response, J&J, under the leadership of Chairman James Burke, executed a swift and unprecedented strategy that prioritised consumer safety over self-interests.
 The company initiated a nationwide recall of approximately 31 million bottles of Tylenol, incurring substantial financial losses but demonstrating a commitment to public welfare.
 This decision was guided by the company's credo, which emphasises responsibility and community.
 J&J also established a hotline, made frequent public appearances, and maintained transparent communication with the public and media, setting a new standard for crisis communication.